← All guides

 How much can you save at government auctions?

 Government surplus items frequently sell for 50-90% below retail value, especially for vehicles, electronics, and equipment.
 The main reasons for low prices are limited bidder awareness and the as-is condition of most items.
-Buyer's premiums (7.5-12.5% on some platforms) reduce savings somewhat.
+Buyer's premiums (7.5-12.5% on GovDeals, 0-10% on Public Surplus, none at all on seven of the 16) reduce savings somewhat.

 Do you need a special license to buy from government auctions?